 Cloud providers make regular security and feature updates to the servers in line with the highest industry standards.
 All of these updates become automatically available for your business.
 Cloud providers also fully manage and maintain servers to ensure optimal performance.

-This simplifies software integration since applications are automatically optimized on the cloud.
-The subsequent improved level of automation frees up a lot of resources that your enterprise can leverage for financial growth and expansion.
+This simplifies software integration by automatically optimizing applications in the cloud.
+The subsequent increase in automation frees up significant resources your enterprise can leverage for financial growth and expansion.

 Supports Massive Data and Analytics